Carlos Mendez

 - • Typically Q15–20 per day (~$2–3 USD)

-- • Payment is made at the Immigration Office or border point
+- • Payment at the Immigration Office or border point

 ⏱️ Delays